jjquan111/jjquan111.github.io/index.md

 * Lab 8

     Lab 8, I like part-1 because it ends up printing.
-When I use a for loop every next line add a "-" and a "|" see printed pattern after I over the magic of the code.
+When I use a for loop every next line add '-' and '|' see printed pattern after I over the magic of the code.